 - Perceptions influence purchasing behavior.
-The Keenfolks states that 80% of customers are sure that their experiences and perceptions are as important as the products themselves.
-Positive perceptions from communication with your support team, from your social media and websites, from packaging, etc. can persuade your customers to buy more than they planned.
+The Keenfolks states that 80% of customers are sure their experiences and perceptions are as important as the products themselves.
+Positive perceptions from communication with your support team, social media and websites, packaging, etc., can persuade your customers to buy more than they planned.
 On the other hand, even if you offer a lower price but your customer support is bad, clients may choose your competitor and pay more for a higher quality of service.

 - Understanding customer perceptions helps you improve.
-Analyzing what clients feel about your brand gives you knowledge about your company’s drawbacks and shows ways to improve them.
-You can discover more about customers’ preferences and use this information to make your marketing, service, and products themselves better.
+Analyzing clients' feelings about your brand gives you knowledge about your company’s drawbacks and shows ways to improve them.
+You can discover more about customers’ preferences and use this information to improve your marketing, service, and products.

 - They influence your profits directly.
 The consequence of all the previous points is that companies that provide positive perceptions earn more.
 They are more resistant to market changes because they have many loyal customers and brand advocates.